-- Modify the Master Plan of Highways to identify the ROD's selected alternative as the highway's official master plan alignment. - Guide the design of the Midcounty Highway interchange (see map 2) and the related connection to Shady Grove Road. - Affirm the Planning Board's decision for no paved trails in sensitive environmental areas in parkland, particularly - o Rock Creek Option A (see map 3) - o Northwest Branch Option B (see map 4). - Consider removing bikeway/trail alignment through Paint Branch Stream Valley Park from the master plan (see map 5). - Identify Briggs Chaney Road as an ICC interchange (see map 5). - Establish the new master planned alignment of the CBP (see map 6).
+- Modify the Master Plan of Highways to identify the ROD's selected alternative as the highway's official master plan alignment. - Guide the design of the Midcounty Highway interchange (see figure 2) and the related connection to Shady Grove Road. - · Affirm the Planning Board's decision for no paved trails in sensitive environmental areas in parkland, particularly - o Rock Creek Option A (see figures 3 and 4) - o Northwest Branch Option B (see figures 5 and 6). - Consider removing bikeway/trail alignment through Paint Branch Stream Valley Park from the master plan (see figure 7). - Identify Briggs Chaney Road as an ICC interchange (see figure 7). - Establish the new master planned alignment of the CBP (see figure 8).